m-boualami/m-boualami.github.io/index.md

 published: true
 ---

+# Data in practice.
+Management, Analysis, and Curation

+Welcome.

 I am a research engineer with hands-on experience managing large datasets throughout their entire life cycle, including data collection, cleaning, processing, analysis, and long-term maintenance.
 Much of my work centres on online data, where questions of quality, context and protection are especially important.

 Beyond the technical side, I also pay attention to how online data is produced in the first place.
 This involves looking at algorithms and the engineers who build them, the way platforms are designed, and the varied contexts and practices that shape how people behave online.